asyncapi-archived-repos/contribute/README.md

 ### 3. Evangelizing

 Sometimes the best way to help a project like AsyncAPI is to simply talk about it.
 It can be inside your company, in a technology meetup or speaking at a conference.
-I'll be happy to help with whatever material you need to create or with argumens to convince your colleagues that using AsyncAPI is a good idea :blush:
+I'll be happy to help with whatever material you need to create or with arguments to convince your colleagues that using AsyncAPI is a good idea :blush:

 ### 4. Documentation

 Oh! documentation!
 We're trying to convince people that documenting your message-driven APIs is a good idea, but we lack documentation, especially in tooling.
 This is often a task nobody wants to do, but the best way to get great knowledge about a technology is to write documentation about it.
-It doesn't need to be rewriting the whole documentation from scratch, but just identifying the questions you had when started to use it and write the answers.
+It doesn't need to be rewriting the whole documentation from scratch, but just identifying the questions you had when started using it and document them.

 ### 5. Tutorials

 We learn by examples.
 It's a fact.
-Write tutorials on how to use AsyncAPI in your blog or in Medium.
-As always, count on me if you need ideas or help while writing or reviewing.
+Write tutorials on how to use AsyncAPI in your blog, Medium, etc. As always, count on me if you need ideas or help while writing or reviewing.

 ### 6. Stories